-In alignment with this inquiry, I’d like to share my research through self study methodology to explore the practice of pondwalking which I adopted with my Grade 2 class during challenging times.
-What if we intentionally attuned to our human nature on a daily basis?
+Through developing a practice of daily nature rituals with my Grade 2 class during challenging times, we intentionally attuned to our human nature on a daily basis.
 We sought refuge from the downward spiral among the leaves and changing seasons.
 We interrogated extractive practices and colonial doctrine; so deeply embodied and embedded that we didn’t know they could be shed or needed shedding.
 We found within ourselves through the green lens of our daily ritual, a return to our grounding among the roots, and the joy of emergence and flow.

 Dana Fedorchuk, M.Ed is a full-time teacher of grade 2 and writing projects at Calgary's Renert School where her students achieve, believe, make choices, and go on daily pondwalks in all seasons, as a ritual of re-centring and connection.
 She is working on her inner peace as a journey to share peace with others.

 Mark Leather & Jakob Frimann Thorsteisson: The Place Continuum.
 Taking Action on the Climate Crisis by Nurturing Our Connection to the Planet